AynRandDuran/Encuentralo/README.md

 Please don't sue me.

 ## Use
-A Windows Executable is available [over in releases](https://github.com/AynRandDuran/Encuentralo/releases), but I guess you really want just throw every class in a package and deploy it yourself, or just start it in a workspace with `Encuentralo new`.
+A Windows executable is available [over in releases](https://github.com/AynRandDuran/Encuentralo/releases), but I guess if you really want just throw every class in a package and deploy it yourself, or just start it in a workspace with `Encuentralo new`.

 Just give it a good ol' double-click and you're good to go.
 Use the folder selector to add folders of images with which to play.
 BMP, PNG, and JPG images are supported.